duukkis/terminal/blog/BLOG_part2.md

 ___

 Then we check the constructor.
-The horrification starts.

 ![](images/2.png)